 As such, the best advice to give will always be to seek professional help from a qualified health professional, starting with your GP.
 However, this does not mean there aren’t things you can do to try and alleviate the symptoms or intensity of your depression.

 Please note that the advice given here may not apply to all circumstances, and will likely not ‘cure’ your depression, but is intended only to explore options that may assist you in the interim.
+Please follow this link for an article on Treating Patient Depression aimed at care workers.

-10 Tips to help cope with depression.
+10 tips to help cope with depression:

 1) Don’t think about the future: Focusing your efforts and energy on getting through today should always be your priority.
 The past can’t be altered, and the future isn’t set in stone; whatever you think might happen might not happen, and it is better to leave it to deal with at the moment.
 Doing this can help clear your mind and, as you get used to it, help alleviate a lot of your worries.

 2) Be around other people: Being in the company of others means two things.
-Firstly, it provides you something to do.
-Holding a conversation with others will help your mind drift off your worries, and might lead to laughter or even plans to look forward too.
+Firstly, it provides you with something to do.
+Holding a conversation with others will help your mind drift off your worries, and might lead to laughter or even plans to look forward to.
 Secondly, it helps keep you safe.
 A well-known symptom of depression is self-mutilation, and being around other people means there are people around to stop you from performing any self-destructive behaviours.

 3) Avoid Drugs and Alcohol: Many, many people turn to drugs or alcohol as an escape from depression.
 In reality, this is a terrible coping strategy.
 Relying on these substances to escape your depression will inevitably lead to addiction, which only amplifies all the problems you are facing (not to mention the number of health issues heavy drinking/substance abuse can cause).
 Follow this link to learn about Drug and Alcohol awareness.